ghdl/ghdl/doc/using/Simulation.rst

 status.

 In GHDL, it is impossible to pass parameters to your design.
-A later version could do it through the generics interfaces of the top entity.
+A later version could do it through the generic interfaces of the top entity.

 However, the GHDL runtime behaviour can be modified with some options; for example, it is possible to stop simulation after a certain time.